gregorias/grzegorzssiteblocker/DEV.md

 ## Building

+1. Run `npx webpack` to create an unpacked bundle in `dist/`.
-Run `dev/bin/package` to produce the Chrome extension zip file in `build/`.
+2. Run `dev/bin/package` to produce the Chrome extension zip file in `build/`.

 ## Release & distribution